kass173/Project-4/README.md

 Firstly, after deciding the members of our group and getting together we looked at  various data sets across various topic categories mainly used Kaggle & google searches to find our dataset.

-We came to a general group consensus on our final dataset related to “star dataset for stellar classification” (star-categorization-giants-and-dwarfs).
+We came to a general group consensus on our final dataset related to “star dataset for stellar classification”.

 So this will be the problem/topic we wanted to analyse and visualise.